goldenmaza/aveline/README.md

 Work remaining for the Backend module:
 - Deploying the module to a webhosting service
+- Implement testing with Jest (JUnit and Integration testing)

 Note: These two modules currently only work locally as I have not been able to deploy the backend module to a webhosting service to test it live.